Is there anything you cannot do with ham?! Today we have a tutorial on how to make homemade ham stock! Great way to use up that leftover ham bone 🙂

 - Add all the ingredients except for the water to a large pot or stock pot.
 Add in enough water so everything is covered and you are about 1 and a half inches from the top of your pot (12 cups of water fit into my large pot, but a stock pot could hold 14-16 cups.)

 - Bring to a boil, reduce heat, and simmer.
 3 hours should be ample time in a large pot, but in a stock pot it could take upwards of 4 hours.
-The longer you cook, the further the stock will reduce, resulting in a bolder flavour.
+The longer you cook, the further the stock will reduce, resulting in a bolder flavor.
 Taste test along the way.

 - Pour through a fine sieve.
 Allow to cool.
 Remove fat that has settled on top (best to sit overnight in the refrigerator to do this.)